dthe223/nsh/README.md

    nsh lists all processes running in the background. nsh keeps a list and does not rely on external programs to create its output.
 - `done`
    nsh exits with exit status 0.
 Also accepts <control-D> (end-of-file) on the input stream and treats it as if the user had typed "done".

+# Program-control commands

+- `do cmd param*`
+   The user submits a do command to execute a program.
+The keyword do must appear as the first token on the command line, followed by the command to be executed.
+Here, cmd is a token that specifies the filename of the program the user wants to execute.
+It is followed by zero or more tokens specifying parameters. nsh should wait for the program to finish before it prompts for and accepts the next command. nsh looks for cmd in a list of directories indicated by the variable PATH, whose value is a colon-separated list of directories.
+By default, PATH has value /bin:/usr/bin; the user can change that value by assigning a new value to PATH.
+If, however, cmd starts with a / character, it is a full path name starting at the root.
+Similarly, a cmd that starts with ./ is a path name starting in the current directory.
+- `back cmd param*`
+   The back command is identical to the do command, except that the program should run in the background, that is, nsh should immediately prompt for and accept the next command.
+- `tovar variable cmd param*`
+   The tovar command executes the program cmd along with its parameters, if any, and assigns its output to the variable specified by variable.
+Like the do command, the variable PATH contains a colon-separated list of directories where nsh looks for the file to be executed.
+The file name to be executed may also be specified as a full path name or a name relative to the current directory.